 5. Unique Vocabulary and Phrases

 We’ve established by now that Argentine Spanish is rich in many ways.
 Nowhere is this more apparent than in its unique set of vocabulary and phrases.
-Argentine Spanish is drastically different from Cuban slang words, as an example.
+Argentine Spanish is drastically different from Cuban slang words, for example.

 ❇️ Estar al horno (con papas)